View our EdD Early Childhood specialization completion requirements

 Walden University’s Master of Social Work (MSW) program, which has CSWE accreditation, is a solid option for those who want to become an LCSW.
 The program’s convenient and flexible online learning format allows you to fit in online classes around your busy schedule—making it possible to pursue your master’s in social work online while fulfilling career and family commitments.

-In addition to the online MSW program, Walden’s School of Social Work offers two other degree options for social workers.
+In addition to the online MSW program, Walden’s Barbara Solomon School of Social Work offers bachelor’s and doctoral degree options for social workers.
 If you’re just starting out, the Bachelor of Social Work (BSW) online degree program can help you gain the foundational skills to launch a career as a social worker.

-Walden also offers a Doctor of Social Work program for advanced practitioners.
-One of the few doctoral degree programs of its kind offered online, Walden’s DSW program is for seasoned social work professionals who want to expand their practice and become a leader in their field.
+Walden also offers a Doctor of Social Work (DSW) program for advanced practitioners.
+One of the first DSW programs to be accredited by CSWE, Walden’s program is for seasoned social work professionals who want to expand their practice and become a leader in their field.

 Whether you are exploring how to become a social worker or are a long-time practitioner who wants to grow your influence, advancing your college education with a degree in social work can prepare you to change lives and tackle the important issue of child abuse across the U.S.

-Walden University is an accredited institution offering Master of Social Work (MSW), Bachelor of Social Work (BSW), and Doctor of Social Work degree programs online.
+Walden University is an HLC-accredited institution offering Master of Social Work (MSW), Bachelor of Social Work (BSW), and Doctor of Social Work (DSW) degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 2Source: www.childhelp.org/child-abuse-statistics